Check out what's been happening lately in the cabinet industry:

 KCMA at KBIS 2019

 KCMA members were represented well last week at the Kitchen & Bath Industry Show (KBIS), held in the Las Vegas Convention Center.
 Our booth featured some great images from KCMA's branding effort and a professional booth designer even stopped by to compliment us on the booth design.

-We spoke with dozens of attendees about KCMA membership benefits, as well as quality (KCMA/ANSI) and environmental stewardship (KCMA ESP) certifications.
+We spoke with dozens of attendees about KCMA membership benefits, as well as KCMA Quality Certification and the Environmental Stewardship Program.
 We were very proud to see KCMA’s updated branding, certification seals, and new point-of-sale materials displayed in several KCMA member exhibits.
 We are excited to exhibit again at KBIS 2020 slated for January 21-23 in Las Vegas.